omaas315/match_student_code/student_code/002_SplinedVoronoiPlanner/splined_voronoi_analysis/README.md

 For generating results run scripts from 002_SplinedVoronoiPlanner folder.

-ToInclude:
-- src for generating different sized voronoi?

 # launch
 Has launchfiles to start all nodes neccessary for path planning.

 launching gazebo environment with turtlebot3 in it:
-- path to map without ending slash and to a folder which contains a world.world and map.yaml
+- needs argument for used map as path to a folder which contains a world.world and map.yaml without ending slash
 ```bash
 roslaunch splined_voronoi_analysis turtlebot_gazebo.launch path_to_map_folder:=/path/to/maps/folder
 ```